-This restaurant with its lively, informal din, salad buffet, and gleaming harbor views serves the best steak in the city.
-You can choose from among 10 steak knives and a dozen mustards and rock salts—gimmicky, but fun—but the main event is of course the meat: Wagyu steaks from Japan and Australia are grain-fed for more than a year (400 days), and the results are shockingly tender, buttery, and flavorful.
-The restaurant also has its own dry-aged beef.
-Other delicious cuts are flown in from the United States; and
+This restaurant, with its lively, informal atmosphere and gleaming harbor views, serves the best steak in the city.
+You can choose from among 10 steak knives and more than a dozen mustards and rock salts—gimmicky, but fun—but the main event is the perfectly cooked, char-grilled meats.
+The selection is extensive, including wagyu from Japan, herb-crusted tenderloin from Argentina, the restaurant's own dry-aged beef, and other delicious cuts flown in from the United States—and

-all of it is lovingly seared on a charcoal grill.
-There isn’t a jacket-and-tie policy but note that shorts are not allowed.
+all of it is lovingly seared on the grill.
+There isn’t a jacket-and-tie policy, but note that shorts, sleeveless shirts, and open shoes are not allowed for gentlemen.